BCDevOps/developer-experience/apps/artifactory/artifactory-ha/README.md

 The licenseKeys must be on a single line.
 Any line breaks should be represented by a `\n` character.
 Many IDEs will allow you to find/replace the linebreak, making conversion much easier.

+### d.
+Artifactory Certificates

-You must also add the appropriate certificates for the installation to the "licenses" directory, with the following names:
+In addition, you must also add two sets of SSL certificates to the licences folder:
+* artifactory/ca.crt
+* artifactory/tls.crt
+* artifactory/key.crt
-* ca.crt
+* wildcard/ca.crt
-* tls.crt
+* wildcard/tls.crt
-* key.crt
+* wildcard/key.crt

+Those in the artifactory folder are for artifacts.developer.gov.bc.ca.
+Those in the wildcard folder are for *.artifacts.developer.gov.bc.ca (for docker subdomains).

 ## 1. Installing Artifactory 7